briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

     resulting from the reduced lowest floor elevation.

-3. _(c)_ **Lapse of Variances.** A variance, once granted, shall expire in one year subject to the requirements of [Section 1111.10][] of the Zoning Code.
+3. _(c)_ **Lapse of Variances.** A variance, once granted, shall expire in one year subject to the requirements of [Section 1111.10][CF Section 1111.10] of the Zoning Code.

 4. _(d)_ **Action by Council.** Following a decision by the Board, each case shall be referred to Council.
 After reviewing the Board's decision, Council may